MurrayEfford/overdispsim/README.md

 (Efford and Fletcher 2024).
 Several wrapper functions are provided that call functions from **secr** and **secrdesign** to do the real work.

+The R code to run simulations is in the Rmarkdown file overdispsim-vignette.rmd in the vignettes folder.

 Simulation results are archived on Zenodo (Efford 2025).

 The package may be installed in R using